daniel-jr97/llm-glossary-translation/README.md

 ---

 ## Write-Up
-A full 1–2 page project report is included in `docs/writeup.md`.
+Project report is included in `docs/writeup.md`.

 ---